Code-Institute-Submissions/thecoffeepalate/README.md

 #### ***Landing page***
 The landing page is displayed through 3 hero-images, each representing a separate section.

+The first section gives an introductory paragraph about The Coffee Palate project.

-On the first two sections, custom buttons were implemented to give the user another ossibility than the navbar tonavigate to the correspondingpages.
+On the following two sections, custom buttons were implemented to give the user another ossibility than the navbar tonavigate to the correspondingpages.

 The last section is the subscriptioin section, which is implemented the same way across the pages.